Lewis Goodall: Return to BBC Newsnight

 He returned to the BBC in January 2020 as Newsnights policy editor.
 He went on to become one of the most prominent faces of the BBC's reporting on the COVID-19 pandemic, especially its impact on schools, care homes and the death rate.
 In August 2020, he reported extensively on the A-level grading scandal, credited with changing government policy over which grades would be given to students in that year's exams, for which he was nominated for an Orwell Prize in 2021.
 In 2022, he reported from the western Ukrainian border on the outbreak of the Russo-Ukrainian War and the resultant refugee crisis in eastern Poland.
 That year, he presented a Radio Four documentary, "What is a Tory?", on the evolution of Conservative political thought.
 Goodall featured in the BBC's election night coverage and was called a "rising star" of the corporation.

 Goodall later stated that the BBC had not protected his editorial freedom from criticism by former Conservative Party communications chief Robbie Gibb, who was appointed to the BBC board in May 2021 and should not have had direct editorial involvement.
 Editors had instead warned him to "be careful: Robbie is watching you".
 This in part led to his decision later to leave the BBC.

 Post-BBC

 In June 2022, Goodall announced he was leaving the BBC to join media company Global Media & Entertainment to make a daily podcast (The News Agents with Emily Maitlis and Jon Sopel).
 He stated on Twitter that he would be remaining at Newsnight for "a while yet".
-The News Agents was launched on 30 August 2022, and was named "Best Daily Podcast" in 2023.
-He was named as the sole presenter of the investigative documentary series News Agents Investigates in 2023.
+The News Agents was launched on 30 August 2022.

-Goodall also became presenter of a Friday politics show for LBC.
-In spring 2024, he was named as the presenter of LBC's flagship Sunday political show, Sunday with Lewis Goodall.
-In November 2024, he made a return to Sky, as an election night presenter for their US election coverage.

-In July 2025, it was reported that Goodall had been subject to a "constitutionally unprecedented" super-injunction by the UK government for 23 months, to prevent the reporting of a "catastrophic" data leak pertaining to Afghan asylum seekers.
+In July 2025, Goodall said he had been subject to a "constitutionally unprecedented" super-injunction by the UK government for 23 months, to prevent the reporting of a "catastrophic" data leak pertaining to Afghan asylum seekers.
 Goodall called the case "deeply disturbing for press freedom" in the UK.

-In 2025, he was awarded an honorary doctorate by Birmingham Newman University for his contribution to British journalism.

-Goodall writes for The New Statesman and other print and online outlets.
+Goodall writes for the New Statesman.

 Personal life

-Goodall married Tone Langengen in August 2023; she is the Tony Blair Institute for Global Change's senior climate and energy policy adviser.
+Goodall married Tone Langengen in August 2023.
+She is the Tony Blair Institute for Global Change's senior climate and energy policy adviser.